Howardhuang98/BNSL/docs/source/usage.rst

 Load DataFrame
 --------------
-.. autofunction:: bnsl.estimators.HC.run
+.. autofunction:: bnsl.estimators.HC

-Creating Etimator
+Creating Estimator
 ----------------

 To retrieve a list of random ingredients,